tronprotocol/wallet-cli/README.md

 unfreezeBalance  [ResourceCode:0 BANDWIDTH,1 CPU] [receiverAddress]

 c get resource delegation information
-getDelegatedResource fromAddress toAddress 	get the information from the fromAddress  to the toAddress resource delegate
+getDelegatedResource fromAddress toAddress
+get the information from the fromAddress to the  toAddress resource delegate
+getDelegatedResourceAccountIndex address
-getDelegatedResourceAccountIndex address	get the information that address is delegated to other account resources
+get the information that address is delegated to other account resources

 Wallet related commands
 -----------------------
-RegisterWallet 			Register your wallet, you need to set the wallet password and generate the address and private key.
+RegisterWallet: 			Register your wallet, you need to set the wallet password and generate the address and private key.
-BackupWallet  			Back up your wallet, you need to enter your wallet password and export the private key.hex string format,such as:721d63b074f18d41c147e04c952ec93467777a30b6f16745bc47a8eae5076545
+BackupWallet:  			Back up your wallet, you need to enter your wallet password and export the private key.hex string format,such as:721d63b074f18d41c147e04c952ec93467777a30b6f16745bc47a8eae5076545
-BackupWallet2Base64 	Back up your wallet, you need to enter your wallet password and export the private key.base64 format,such as:ch1jsHTxjUHBR+BMlS7JNGd3ejC28WdFvEeo6uUHZUU=
+BackupWallet2Base64: 	Back up your wallet, you need to enter your wallet password and export the private key.base64 format,such as:ch1jsHTxjUHBR+BMlS7JNGd3ejC28WdFvEeo6uUHZUU=
-ChangePassword			Modify the password of an account
+ChangePassword:			Modify the password of an account
-ImportWallet			Import wallet, you need to set a password，hex String format
+ImportWallet:			Import wallet, you need to set a password，hex String format
-ImportWalletByBase64	Import wallet, you need to set a password，base64 fromat
+ImportWalletByBase64:	Import wallet, you need to set a password，base64 fromat

 Account related commands
 ------------------------
-GenerateAddress			Generate an address and print out the public and private keys
+GenerateAddress:		Generate an address and print out the public and private keys
-GetAccount				Get account information based on address
+GetAccount:				Get account information based on address
-GetAccountNet			The usage of bandwidth
+GetAccountNet:			The usage of bandwidth
-GetAccountResource		The usage of bandwidth and energy
+GetAccountResource:		The usage of bandwidth and energy
-GetAddress				Get the address of the current login account
+GetAddress:				Get the address of the current login account
-GetBalance				Get the balance of the current login account
+GetBalance:				Get the balance of the current login account

 How to get transaction information
 ----------------------------------
-GetTransactionById					Get transaction information based on transaction id
+GetTransactionById:					Get transaction information based on transaction id
-GetTransactionCountByBlockNum		Get the number of transactions in the block based on the block height
+GetTransactionCountByBlockNum:		Get the number of transactions in the block based on the block height
-GetTransactionInfoById				Get transaction-info based on transaction id,generally used to check the result of a smart contract trigger
+GetTransactionInfoById:				Get transaction-info based on transaction id,generally used to check the result of a smart contract trigger

 How to get block information
 ----------------------------
-GetBlock							Get the block according to the block number; if you do not pass the parameter, get the latest block
+GetBlock:							Get the block according to the block number; if you do not pass the parameter, get the latest block
-GetBlockById 						Get block based on blockID
+GetBlockById: 						Get block based on blockID
+GetBlockByLatestNum n
-GetBlockByLatestNum n				Get the latest n blocks, where 0< n < 100
+Get the latest n blocks, where 0< n < 100
-GetBlockByLimitNext	startBlockId endBlockId		Get the block in the range [startBlockId, endBlockId)
+GetBlockByLimitNext	startBlockId endBlockId
+Get the block in the range [startBlockId, endBlockId)

 some others
 -----------
-GetNextMaintenanceTime	Get the start time of the next maintain period
+GetNextMaintenanceTime:	Get the start time of the next maintain period
-ListNodes				Get other peer information
+ListNodes:				Get other peer information
-ListWitnesses			Get all miner node information
+ListWitnesses:			Get all miner node information
-BroadcastTransaction	Broadcast the transaction, where the transaction is in hex string format.
+BroadcastTransaction:	Broadcast the transaction, where the transaction is in hex string format.